 Voting is one of the most important things you could do.
 Even if you’re not politically active or engaged, exercising your right to vote is the absolute bare minimum when it comes to an election.

-It is estimated that and that is a problem.
+It is estimated that 14.5 million people in the UK don’t vote and that is a problem.
 Voting is the only way to have a say in who our next government is, what policies may be introduced or scrapped, and at this critical point in time, what will happen on Brexit.
 Whatever your views and whichever party you want to vote for does not matter (for the purpose of this piece), it only matters that you get out there today and tick a box.

 This election is being hailed as a “once-in-a-generation” vote, with the outcome having consequences for our lives for decades to come.
 Why wouldn’t you want to be a part of that?